yadomi/doge-button/README.md

 - The default one is the *pay with* button which only display the Dogecoin address.
 - The donation button, which display the balance of the address on hover.

-To use the donate button, just add the **donate** class to the DogeButton
+To use the donate button, just add the **xdgbtn-donate** class to the DogeButton

 	<div data-address="DKVtwbh8YWrXtn5qz8DTB9ZamoYXneKn9F" class="btn-dogecoin donate black"></div>